The Ventures: The Ventures today

 On March 10, 2008, the Ventures were inducted into the Rock and Roll Hall of Fame with John Fogerty as their presenter.
 In attendance were original members Don Wilson and Nokie Edwards, late 1960s member John Durrill, current guitarist Bob Spalding, and current drummer Leon Taylor, son of Mel Taylor who, along with Mel Taylor's widow, Fiona, accepted on behalf of the Ventures' late drummer.
 Bob Bogle and Gerry McGee were unable to attend the ceremony.
 Fiona Taylor gave special mention to her husband's predecessor drummers Skip Moore and Howie Johnson.
 The Ventures performed their biggest hits, "Walk, Don't Run" and "Hawaii Five-O", augmented on the latter by Rock and Roll Hall Of Fame musical director Paul Shaffer and his band.

 Bob Bogle lived in Vancouver, Washington, for years and died there on June 14, 2009, of non-Hodgkin lymphoma; he was 75.

-Nokie Edwards died on March 12, 2018, due to complications after hip surgery.
+Nokie Edwards died on March 12, 2018 from complications after hip surgery.
 He was 82.

 Gerry McGee died on October 12, 2019, after having a heart attack and collapsing onstage four days earlier in Japan.
 He was 81.

 Don Wilson continued to record with the band, but retired from touring at the end of 2015.
 He died of natural causes on January 22, 2022, at the age of 88.

 Mel Taylor died on August 11, 1996, of cancer, at the age of 62.
 He was diagnosed two weeks before his death.

+Despite the deaths of the founding members, the Ventures continue today (2023), with Bob Spalding—the 5th Venture—on lead guitar, Ian Spalding on rhythm guitar, Luke Griffin on bass, and Leon Taylor—son of drummer Mel Taylor—on drums.